rijdz/cheatsheet-cloud-deployment/README.md

 heroku login

 # Initialize Heroku App Instance
+# skip this if instance already created on heroku
 heroku create

 # Make sure Heroku Instance already added as remote git
 git remote -v

+# If there are no heroku as remote repository, you can add with
+# you can find Heroku Git Address on Heroku dashboard > settings
+git remote add heroku https://git.heroku.com/sleepy-harbor-42228.git

 ```